 My father never found out.
 He got on with the job. quietly supporting the Australian government at war.

-Blokes like him were among war’s unsung heroes.
+Blokes like him who worked their guts out for the war effort were among war’s unsung heroes.